-We collected interest rate data for 47 prefectures of Japan beginning in the 1880s and continuing through the 1920s.
-These data come from the Ginkokyoku Nenpo, published by the Banking Bureau of the Ministry of Finance (MOF).
-Ministry of Finance Banking Bureau data on lending rates in prefectures are available on a monthly basis for commercial banks, and are based on government surveys.
-The commercial banks during our sample period consist of kokuritsu ginko ("national banks"),13 shiritsu ginko ("private banks"), and chochiku ginko ("savings banks").
-All three types of banks made loans to similar types of customers, with the only significant difference being that kokuritsu ginko had note issuing privileges although this privilege was banned in 1883.^{14 15} Beginning in the 1890's, kokuritsu ginko and shiritsu ginko converted to futsu ginko ("ordinary banks").
+We collected interest rate data for the 47 prefectures of Japan, beginning in the 1880s and continuing through the 1920s.
+These data come from Ginkokyoku Nenpo, the yearbook published by the Banking Bureau of the Ministry of Finance (MOF).
+Banking Bureau data on lending rates in prefectures are available on a monthly basis for commercial banks, and are based on government surveys.
+The commercial banks during our sample period consist of kokuritsu ginko (national banks),13 shiritsu ginko (private banks), and chochiku ginko (savings banks).
+All three types of banks made loans to similar types of customers, with the only significant difference being that kokuritsu ginko had note-issuing privileges, although these privileges were eliminated in 1883.14,15 Beginning in the 1890s, kokuritsu ginko and shiritsu ginko converted to futsu ginko (ordinary banks).
 We constructed quarterly lending rates for commercial banks in each prefecture by averaging the high and low values of lending rates for each month, and then averaging data over three-month intervals to obtain a quarterly data series.
-The quarterly data allow us to examine capital market integration at a higher-frequency than previous studies, but are less noisy than using monthly data.
-The reporting of data by MOF begins in 1884, although our analysis begins in 1886 since earlier lending rates may not be entirely comparable with later data.16 It ends in 1922, when monthly data are no longer available in Ginkokyoku Nenpo.17.
+The quarterly data allow us to examine capital market integration at a higher frequency than previous studies, but are less noisy than using monthly data.
+Although the reporting of data by the MOF begins in 1884, our analysis begins in 1886 because earlier lending rates may not be entirely comparable with later data.
+16 Our analysis ends in 1922, when monthly data are no longer available in Ginkokyoku Nenpo.
+17